Paula Boggs Band: History

+Music releases

 The band released their debut album, A Buddha State of Mind in 2010.

-The band released their second studio album, titled Carnival of Miracles, in 2015.
+The band released their second studio album, Carnival of Miracles, in 2015.
 It was produced by Grammy Award-winning producer Trina Shoemaker.
-The album featured musical appearances from Michael Shrieve, Geoffrey Castle, and Andrew Joslyn.
-The band also appeared in the news program New Day Northwest on December 7, 2015.
+The album featured musical appearances by Michael Shrieve, Geoffrey Castle, and Andrew Joslyn.

+The band appeared on the news program New Day Northwest on December 7, 2015.
 In February 2017, the band performed on the television program Band in Seattle.

-In 2017, the band also released the single "Benediction," which was written in response to the 2015 Charleston church shooting.
+In 2017, the band released the single "Benediction," which was written in response to the 2015 Charleston church shooting.
 The band also released a cover of the Bon Iver song "Holocene."
 Both of these songs appeared on the band's album Elixir: The Soulgrass Sessions, which was released in September 2017.
 In the same year, the band released a live EP titled Songs of Protest and Hope.

 In 2018, Paula Boggs Band released a Christmas single titled "Mistletoe & Shiny Guitars."

 The band released an EP titled Electrokitty Sessions in 2020.

-The band released a single titled America 2020 in 2020, produced by multi-GRAMMY-nominated Tucker Martine.
+The band released the single "America 2020" in 2020, produced by multi-Grammy-nominated Tucker Martine.

 The band released an album titled Janus in 2022.

-Paula Boggs Band released the album titled "Live at Sweetwater Music Hall, on August 23, 2024.
+Paula Boggs Band released the album Sweetwater-Music-Hall Live at Sweetwater Music Hall on August 23, 2024.